Urban Development

 This could open the door to rooftop extensions and infill development, including in densely built boroughs like Mitte.

-Geisel's demands signal political willingness to support private construction projects.
-For investors and owners of apartments in Berlin, this means projects focused on rooftop additions, gap site development, and conversions align with the political agenda.
-Smaller units may gain wider acceptance.
+Geisel's demands signal political backing for private construction projects.
+For investors and owners of apartments in Berlin, rooftop additions, gap-site development and conversions now line up with the political agenda.
+Smaller units stand to gain wider acceptance.